Social Security (United States): Current recipients

 The 2011 annual report by the program's Board of Trustees noted the following: in 2010, 54 million people were receiving Social Security benefits, while 157 million people were paying into the fund; of those receiving benefits, 44 million were receiving retirement benefits and 10 million disability benefits.
 In 2011, there will be 56 million beneficiaries and 158 million workers paying in.
 In 2010, total income was $781.1 billion and expenditures were $712.5 billion, which meant a total net increase in assets of $68.6 billion.

 Assets in 2010 were $2.6 trillion, an amount that is expected to be adequate to cover the next ten years.
 In 2023, total income and interest earned on assets were projected to no longer cover expenditures for Social Security, as demographic shifts burden the system.
 By 2035, the ratio of potential retirees to working age persons will be 37 percent – there will be less than three potential income earners for every retiree in the population.
 At that rate the Social Security Trust Fund would be exhausted by 2036.
 In 2024, the estimated year in which funds would be exhausted was 2035.

+In 2026 the shortfall year was moved up to 2032 according to the Trustees Report.
+The same year, it became a political issue in the 119th Congress.
+Current solutions to the shortfall include lifting the taxation cap on payroll, raising the retirement age, or a mix of other options.